ajluca1984/ucrate/TEST-SCRIPT.md

 1. Log in as an admin
 1. Create a new collection type named "Test"
 1. Log in as yourself
-1. Create a new collection with type "Test" using `public` visibility
+1. Create a new collection with type "Test" using `private` visibility
 1. Describe the collection using every metadata field
+1. Verify the collection can only be seen when you are logged in as yourself
 1. Save the collection
+1. Add at least ten works to the collection
+1. Change the collection visibility to `public` and verify in can be seen by non-logged in users

 ### View collections
-1.
+1. View the collection's show page
+1. Verify the appropriate metadata fields and labels are being displayed
+1. Verify the appropriate buttons are being displayed (Edit, Delete, etc.)
+1. Verify all of the collection's works are listed